Actuarial-Control-Cycle-T1-2024/group-page-showcase-zoro-consulting/README.md

 Required capital for an insurance company is frequently a flat amount, but a rate of death benefit was chosen as a more conservative approach.
 If a regulatory flat amount was used instead, more capital could be allocated to investment earnings and distributed earnings, though the per policy impact is relatively minor.

-**Required reserves: Č0.5 per Č1000 death benefit** Required reserves were estimated based on industry standards (AgentSync, 2021).
+**Required reserves: Č0.5 per Č1000 death benefit** Required reserves were estimated based on industry standards.

 **Further, for simplicity, we have assumed:** <br />
 No change in age, income and employment distribution. <br />